KnowledgeCaptureAndDiscovery/OBA/docs/test.md

 ## Examples

-The following OpenAPI Operation (`/bands`) is going to generate a test with the parameters and request formats required.
+The following OpenAPI Operation (`/bands`) will generate a test with the parameters and request formats required.

 ```yaml
   /bands: